christyxgeorge/wfengine/wfengine.md

 > python main.py -w test_wf --search-term "Artificial Intelligence" --verbose \
 >  --approvers=xyz@example.com,mop@example.com

-The last line of the output should show the transaction ID Workflow WF_TEST / Step RESULT / 34b46dc9-3eae-4d84-b6bb-d7f29da7e234 => RunStatus.WAITING // Waiting for approval
+The last line of the output should show the transaction ID.

+_Workflow WF_TEST / Step RESULT / 34b46dc9-3eae-4d84-b6bb-d7f29da7e234 => RunStatus.WAITING // Waiting for approval_

 > python main.py -w test_wf --transaction-id last --verbose --approved-by xyz@example.com

 After the first, approval, it will still be waiting!

-Workflow WF_TEST / Step RESULT / 34b46dc9-3eae-4d84-b6bb-d7f29da7e234 => RunStatus.WAITING // Step [Waiting]
+_Workflow WF_TEST / Step RESULT / 34b46dc9-3eae-4d84-b6bb-d7f29da7e234 => RunStatus.WAITING // Step [Waiting]_

 > python main.py -w test_wf --transaction-id last --verbose --approved-by mop@example.com

-Now, you should see that the workflow has completed Workflow WF_TEST / Step RESULT / 34b46dc9-3eae-4d84-b6bb-d7f29da7e234 => RunStatus.COMPLETED // Workflow Completed
+Now, you should see that the workflow has completed

+_Workflow WF_TEST / Step RESULT / 34b46dc9-3eae-4d84-b6bb-d7f29da7e234 => RunStatus.COMPLETED // Workflow Completed_

+# Implementation Details

+The Workflow definitions are created as JSON files.
+This is to help focus on the workflow orchestrator.

+The JSON workflow definitions are available in ./definitions/ folder.
+The definitions are

+- test_wf.json => An arbitrarily construction workflow for testing
+- accounts_payable.json => A workflow that encapsulates the basic tenets the accounts payable process.

+The 'data' classes in this implementation are

+- Workflow -> Static data related to the loaded workflow [from the JSON definitions file]
+- WFStep -> Static data related to the step definitions.
+- WFTransition -> Static data related to the transition definitions.
+- Condition -> An expression evaluator (uses AST) to determine conditions for next step and exec-if step conditions.
+- WFResult -> A result class that encapsulates the response of a step execution.
+- RunStatus -> Enum which defines the different status for any action executed.

+The classes that implement the actual orchestration are

+- BaseRunner -> Base classes for both WFRunner, Other Action Runners
+- WFRunner -> Runs the Workflow specified in the command line.
+- Action classes defined in ./wfengine/actions/ directory [basic_actions.py and ap_actions.py].
+These available actions are auto-discovered when the process starts up.
+- The ApprovalActionRunner class is used to show resumption of a manual over-ride approval process.

+The main entry point is defined in the python file main.py.

+- Curently, there are some hard-coded values for input parameters to make it easy to test.
+- The Sqlite3 DB which is needed for the WF transactions (to maintain approval state across runs) is auto created if not available.
+- When resuming workflows, the transaction ID is needed.
+If you specifiy -t last, the program retrieves the last transaction ID in the DB and tries to resume that.

 # Final Comments